DataScientist-GustavoAguiar/Sparkify_Project_DataScientist_Final_Capstone/README.md

 ### 2.2.
 Exploratory Data Analysis (EDA)

-Perform EDA by loading a small subset of the data and doing basic manipulations within Spark
+Perform EDA by loading a small subset of the data and doing basic manipulations within Spark.

 <a id='feature_engineering'></a>